themarquisdesheric/amber-health/src/pages/articles/2020-01-25-meditation-mindfulness.md

 </blockquote>

-Due to prevalent misinformation, social stigma, and gender bias, endometriosis related symptoms have been incorrectly labeled as hysteria or  as having a psychosomatic origin.
+Due to prevalent misinformation, social stigma, and gender bias, endometriosis-related symptoms have been incorrectly labeled as hysteria or  as having a psychosomatic origin.
 Again and again, these antiquated notions are disproven by studies that show the various and complex molecular mechanisms involved in endometriosis.
 Social, psychological, and emotional changes are seen in those with endometriosis but these are a result of, not the cause of the disease.
 Such claims are dangerous for patients and can further delay diagnosis and result in ineffective treatment.
 Combining meditation and mindfulness with medical treatment may address these cognitive and emotional aspects of the disease.

 <h3>Resources</h3>